aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

             .catch(function (error) { console.error(error); });
         </script>
     ```
-7) Copy from your snippet url, open web/index.html in Cloud9, and paste into index.html just below the '\<body\>' tag.
+7) Copy the contents returned by your snippet url, open web/index.html in Cloud9, and paste into index.html just below the '\<body\>' tag.
     * Note, ignore the Cloud9 IDE warning 'ChatBotUiLoader is not defined'.
 It is defined in the referenced javascript.

 8) From the terminal window in Cloud9 make sure you are in the ~/aws-ai-qna-bot/workshops/reinvent2018/bin folder.
 Then run